Just Like a Pill

 "Just Like a Pill" is a song by American singer Pink.
-It was written by Pink and Dallas Austin and produced by the latter for the singer's second studio album, Missundaztood.
-The lyrics of the song deal with getting out of painful relationships, with a subtheme about drug abuse.
+It was written by Pink and Dallas Austin and produced by Austin for the singer's second studio album, Missundaztood.
+The lyrics of the song deal with getting out of painful relationships with a subtheme about drug abuse.

 The song was released worldwide as the third single from Missundaztood in June 2002 and was a commercial success, peaking at number eight on the Billboard Hot 100 in the United States.
 It also performed well internationally, reaching number one on the UK Singles Chart and peaking within the top 10 in 12 additional countries.

 Background and composition

 "Just like a Pill" was written by Pink and Dallas Austin, who also produced and arranged the song.
 Pink said in an interview that the song shows "part of who I am", referring to her documented problems with drugs.

 "Just like a Pill" is set in the key of A major with a moderate pop-rock tempo in common time.
 The song follows a chord progression of A_{5}–Fm–D_{5}–E_{5}, and Pink's vocals span from E3 to C5.